ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: A hierarchical framework for DP synthetic text generation

 \subsubsection{Experimental results}

 \textbf{Comparison with baselines.}~ We begin by comparing the end-to-end performance of our conditional generation approaches with the baselines.
 For $\mathcal{S}_2$, we use DP-FT for both the feature and conditional generator, while for $\mathcal{S}_3$ we adopt the optimal configuration ACTG, which we will discuss shortly in the ablation studies.
-As shown in~\Cref{fig:main-results-pipeline} (rows 1 and 2), our methods consistently outperform Aug-PE, vanilla DP-FT and CTCL across all datasets, privacy levels, and evaluation metrics.
-These results provide strong empirical support for the core hypothesis of our framework: \textit{decoupling feature learning and conditional text generation yields a superior privacy-utility trade-off.}
+As shown in~\Cref{fig:main-results-pipeline} (rows 1 and 2), our methods consistently outperform Aug-PE, vanilla DP-FT and CTCL across all datasets, privacy levels, and evaluation metrics (both fidelity and utility).
+These results persist when scaling to a larger base model (\texttt{gemma-3-4b-pt}; \Cref{appsec:gemma4b}) and when replacing the proprietary oracle with an open-source alternative (\texttt{Qwen2.5-32B-Instruct}; \Cref{appsec:robustness-oracle}).
+Together, these findings provide strong empirical support for the core hypothesis of our framework: \textit{decoupling feature learning and conditional text generation yields a superior privacy-utility trade-off.}

-\textbf{Comparison of feature design \bm{$\mathcal{S}$}.}~ We next compare the three feature designs within our framework.
+\looseness=-1 \textbf{Comparison of feature design \bm{$\mathcal{S}$}.}~ We next compare the three feature designs within our framework.
 Results show that the rich tabular schema ($\mathcal{S}_3$) performs best, followed by the free-form summary ($\mathcal{S}_2$), both substantially outperforming the topic model ($\mathcal{S}_1$) used in CTCL.
 Unlike $\mathcal{S}_3$ and $\mathcal{S}_2$, which are tailored to each private dataset, the generic topic model in CTCL can suffer from domain mismatch; this underscores the importance of domain-specific features.
 Moreover, the superiority of the tabular schema $\gS_3$ over free-form text $\gS_2$ highlights the value of a compact yet informative schema that captures key information about the private dataset with minimal bits.
-This observation resonates with the notion of \textit{compact representation} discussed in~\citet{hu2024sok}.
+This is further supported by our investigations on the impact of the semantic richness of $\mathcal{S}_3$ (\Cref{appsec:schema-richness}).
+These observations resonate with the notion of \textit{compact representation} discussed in~\citet{hu2024sok}.